jawaher-alqotym/C2C_Car_Rental/README.md

 # C2C_Car_Rental

 ## Idea:
 A platform to facilitate renting cars for both car owners and car drivers.
-The system will help users find a car to rent directly from the car owner without a “middle-man” and allow anyone with A car to further benefit from it and generate an additional income by putting it up for rent by the hour or by the day.
+The system will help users find a car to rent directly from the car owner without a “middle-man” and allow anyone with a car to further benefit from it and generate an additional income by putting it up for rent.

 ## Inspiration:
 Facilitate the renting process while reducing car renting costs.
 Also, the C2C car rental business model is not represented enough(if at all) in KSA.